 This is the graphical user interface of the Firestick and it contains everything we may need to enjoy our projector…

-For those who are not familiar, I would recommend the PLEX app which creates a connection between your projector and your computer, allowing you to effortlessly stream anything from it, including heavy 4K files and movies.
+For those who are not familiar, I would recommend the PLEX app, which establishes a connection between your projector and your computer, allowing you to effortlessly stream anything from it, including heavy 4K files and movies.

-It has an amazing library that automatically organizes our movies with covers, etc. It also has its own content, worth exploring…
+PLEX has an extensive library that automatically organizes our movies with covers, etc. It also features its own content, which is worth exploring.

-I forgot to mention that the LTV-2500 also has an in build screen sharing app called EShare which allows us to easily share the screen of any of our devices (mobile, tablet, computer), as long as we are connected to the same network.
+I forgot to mention that the LTV-2500 also has a built-in screen sharing app called EShare, which allows us to easily share the screen of any of our devices (mobile, tablet, computer) as long as we are connected to the same network.

 For those of you who have made it this far, it’s time to read what may interest you the most, the performance of the LTV-2500, so here we go…